When to Declare

 - UWM does require students to complete 15 university credits before declaring a major, but recommends the major be declared before a student earns 75 credits.

 - Actuarial Science is a rigorous and demanding major and profession.
-You should have completed at least the Calculus sequence (Math 231—233 or 221-222), with at least a 2.5 GPA, and we strongly recommend you complete either Math 311 or MthStat 361, with at least a C+, before declaring.
+You should have completed at least the Calculus sequence (Math 231—233 or 221-222), with at least a 2.5 GPA, and we strongly recommend you complete either ActSci 391 (formerly Math 311) or MthStat 361, with at least a C+, before declaring.

 - You are welcome to make an advising appointment before becoming eligible to declare, so we may assist you in planning — Contact Dr. Yang Ho.

-- To declare the major you must request an appointment with the Undergraduate Advisor for Actuarial Science—Dr. Yang Ho.
+- After submitting your request to declare a major, you must request an appointment with the Undergraduate Advisor for Actuarial Science—Dr. Yang Ho.
 His office hours and other contact info can be found here.

 Advising for Majors